elykwilliams/EvasionPaths/README.md

 # Evasion Paths

-This repository implements the algorithm described in _[Evasion paths in mobile sensor networks](https://arxiv.org/pdf/1308.3536.pdf)_, along with several numerical experiments pertaining to the persistance of evaision paths.
+This repository implements the algorithm described in _[Evasion paths in mobile sensor networks](https://arxiv.org/pdf/1308.3536.pdf)_.

 # System Requirements
 This repository uses python modules that are easiest to install using [Anaconda](https://www.anaconda.com/)